avinashjaiswal1598/RISC-V-Tapeout-Journey/Week3_GLS_STA.md

 ---

-> 🏁 **Final Verdict:** Week 3 successfully demonstrates complete digital design verification — from functional modeling (Week 2) to synthesis, GLS validation, and introductory timing analysis using OpenSTA.
-The project is now ready for Week 4's PnR exploration.
+> 🏁 **Final Verdict:** Week 3 successfully demonstrates complete digital design verification — from functional modeling (Week 2) through synthesis, Gate-Level Simulation (GLS), and initial Static Timing Analysis (STA).
+The results confirm functional equivalence between RTL and synthesized netlist and provide first-hand understanding of timing paths and slack analysis using OpenSTA.
+The project is now well-prepared for ### Week 4: Physical Design and Timing Closure.